 Don't get confused.
 There are two Del Dotto wineries in Napa Valley, both with cave tours.
 The original is the one off The Silverado Trail and the new one in St. Helena.
 Both are good, but the original is best.

-And while the atmopshere is clearly fun, you can't help but leave with a deep appreciation of the winery and their wines.
+While the atmopshere is clearly fun, you can't help but leave with a deep appreciation of the winery and their wines.
 You'll get to taste wines aged in French barrels next to wines aged in American, and while the tour cost might seem expensive at first, no one leaves feeling like they got shortchanged after all the tastings and snacks at the end.
-Don't cheap out and just do tastings or you'll miss the main attraction at Del Dotto.
+Don't cheap out and just do tastings at the bar or you'll miss the main attraction at Del Dotto.

 Del Dotto Winery (website) (map)